Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Semantic Behavior Prediction Framework

 \subsection{Loss Function}

 For the desired outputs, we expect not only the largest weight to be associated to the actual inserted area ($\mathcal{L}_{class}$), but also the highest probability at the correct location and time for the output distributions of that area ($\mathcal{L}_{regress}$).
-Consequently, we define our loss function as
+Consequently, our loss function becomes the summation of the negative log-likelihood loss of multivariate Gaussian distribution \cite{MDN, graves2013generating} and the cross-entropy loss:

 where $\mathcal{G}_s$ denotes the $s$-th 2D-SG, $\mathcal{N}^s$ denotes all the nodes in the current semantic graph, and $\mathcal{N}_i^s$ denotes the set of nodes surround $n_i$.
 Note that the number of nodes in set $\mathcal{N}^s$ and $\mathcal{N}_i^s$ is not fixed and will vary with time.
 The one-hot encoded ground-truth final inserting area is denoted by $\hat{w}_{ik}$.
 The hyperparameter $\beta$ is used to control the balance between the two losses for better performance.